 Founder and Moderator of Support Group, Stepmoms on a Mission (2000)

 Author: Stepmoms on a Mission: A Compassionate Exploration to Find Answers, Options and Hope.
-Self-published in April, 2018.
+Published in April, 2018.
 Available from Amazon and Barnes & Noble.

 By age 40, Cathryn Bond Doyle had spent 18 years in a retail banking career that took her around the world speaking, training, writing and consulting with financial executives and branch staff.
 The common theme of her work was helping people overcome their fear of change and improving staff communications and customer service skills in comfortable ways.

 In 1996, Cathryn became an enthusiastic Stepmom to a 5-year-old boy and her career took a magical turn.
 Tired of traveling and eager to get to know her stepson, who was with her 50% of the time, she shut down her business to care for him.
-In 2000, three months after being politely kicked out of a local stepparenting support group, she started her own group called- “Stepmoms on a Mission.”
+Three months after being politely asked to leave a local stepparenting support group because they felt she was too focused on solutions.
+Cathryn realized she needed something more so she started her own support group called “Stepmoms on a Mission” in 2000.

-For the next 18 years, Cathryn supported more than 10,000 stressed-out Stepmoms via her website, smoms.org, and worked to expand and hone her skills through 1,100+ consultation hours with experts in varied aspects of family psychology.
-For 4 of those years, she tested out her new approaches in private sessions and workshops, taking the last 20 months to compile and refine her body of work.
+For the past 19 years, Cathryn has supported more than 10,000 stressed-out Stepmoms via her website, smoms.org, and worked to expand and hone her skills through 1,100+ consultation hours with experts in varied aspects of family psychology.
+From 2012-2015, she tested out her new approaches in private sessions and workshops.
 On April 4, 2018, Cathryn published her long-requested book, “Stepmoms on a Mission: A Compassionate Exploration to Find Answers, Options and Hope.”

 This 612-page instruction manual is a resource of specifically tailored, Stepmom-tested skills and strategies, well-explained insights and dozens of practical tips.
 It also includes personal stories contributed by twenty Stepmoms.